South Carolina Style BBQ…in San Diego

 photo (9)

-Hot soup.
-How do you cool it down and why?
-For those that don’t know why this has anything to do with anything—Soup or broth is a protein rich environment for bacteria to quickly propagate when the liquid is between 40 and 140 degrees.
+Soup or broth is a protein rich environment for bacteria to quickly propagate when the liquid is between 40 and 140 degrees.
 So, cooling broth down for refrigerator storage should be done as quickly as possible.
-To do that; the best way is to place your pot or bowl into an ice bath and stir regularly.
-Ice bath = ice water in a plugged sink or ice water in a much larger pot or bowl.
+To do that, place your hot bowl into a large ice bath and stir regularly.
+Ice bath is ice water held in a larger container than the one you’re trying to cool.
+Remember to stir regularly and keep the water icy.